fadein/primetime/README.md

 If the second second from right now is also a prime number, that will be twin prime time (a real cause for celebration).
 Prime cousins, sexy primes and other rare combos are highlighted for your enjoyment.
-But enjoy these quickly, as now doesn't stay prime time for long!
-How long will it take before you get to experience a triple prime?
+But enjoy these quickly, as now won't stay prime for long!
+How long will it take before you can experience a triple prime?

 Some times are just teeming with primes.
 At other times primes are few and far between.
 With Primetime you can always know which time is the right time.